tom-ai/naimuri-tech-task/README.md

 - Paginate results from the API
 - Add validation around the username.
 Probably build a nice URL-username parser.
+- Implement better state management like Zustand
+- Fetch the user first before fetching repos.
+- Improve accesibility in the readme viewer
-- Add tests around the data fetching (probably refactoring with custom React hooks)
+- Add tests around the data fetching and custom hooks.
 - Utilise URL Params to hold state (userId, modal open, filters selected, etc).
 - Utilise more typescript generics for data fetchers and DRY code
-- handled error messages more gracefully.
+- Improve error handling and provide better UX around the errors.

 ## In the real world, this application would...